PSP-Archive/ARK-4/README.md

 - `Minimalistic`: only 6 files installed on PSP flash, CFW extensions are installed on memory stick.

+- Resistant to `soft-bricks`, removing the memory stick is enough to leave it in a `vanilla` state.

 - `Custom game launcher` with built-in game categories, file browser, FTP server and client, modernized look and more.

+- Fully configurable via the `XMB`and `Recovery`.

 - Compatible with `PRO Online` and `Xlink Kai`.